mqharris/data534_project_log/daily_log.md

 ### Monday Febuary 8th 2011
 Merged https://github.com/WraySmith/caRecall/pull/28 (my unit tests) after cleaning it up.
 We also changed out CI/CD to only use one opperating system on push/pull tests, with the option to trigger tests on MacOS, windows, and linux manually if needed.
 We have ~95% code coverage now.

+### Tuesday Febuary 9th 2011
+Working on cleaning up the documentaion with https://github.com/WraySmith/caRecall/pull/34/files.
+Working adding examples and fixing typos.
+This is an important piece if we want to have our project hosted on CRAN.